danvet/danvet.github.io/_posts/2013-07-02-drmi915-branches-explained.md

-Addendum: All these branches can be found in the <a href="http://cgit.freedesktop.org/drm-intel/">drm-intel git repository</a>.
+Addendum: All these branches can be found in the [drm-intel git repository](http://cgit.freedesktop.org/drm-intel/).

-<b>Update:</b> The <a href="http://blog.ffwll.ch/2014/02/new-drmi915-git-repository.html">drm-intel repository move</a>, so I've updated the link.
+<b>Update:</b> The [drm-intel repository move](http://blog.ffwll.ch/2014/02/new-drmi915-git-repository.html), so I've updated the link.